Disease Guide ·Cat Allergies ·2026

 Allergies in Cats - symptoms, costs & insurance

-Cat allergy treatment costs $400–$2,000 per year — and it's a condition you manage, not cure.
-Flea saliva, food proteins, and airborne allergens all trigger the same overreaction.
-Most cats scratch and over-groom in silence for months before owners notice.
+Cat allergy treatment costs $400-$2,000 per year - it's a lifelong condition you manage, not cure.
+Flea saliva, food proteins, and airborne allergens trigger the same overreaction.
+Most cats over-groom for months before owners notice.

 Cat with allergies - symptoms, treatment costs and management